Laurence R. Harvey

 Laurence Robert Harvey (born 17 July 1970) is an English actor.
+He is best known for his roles in the horror films The Human Centipede 2 (Full Sequence) (2011) and The Human Centipede 3 (Final Sequence) (2015).

 Career

 Harvey is best known for portraying Martin Lomax in the horror film The Human Centipede 2 (Full Sequence), directed by Tom Six.
 In the film, Martin is an obese, asthmatic, and mentally challenged security guard for a multi-storey car park, who is obsessed with the original film.

-Harvey also appears in The Human Centipede 3 (Final Sequence) in a different role than part 2.
+Harvey also appears in The Human Centipede 3 (Final Sequence) in a different role than the second film.
 He also played alongside Tristan Risk in Jill Sixx Gevargizian's directing debut Call Girl.
 In 2015, Harvey was cast along with Tristan Risk and Ellie Church for Frankenstein Created Bikers.